dogeystamp/mousse-notes/README.md

 Alternatively, use `git worktree add` to create a worktree at `~/.local/share/typst/packages/local/mousse-notes`.

-Run `just doc` to generate thumbnails for the docs.
+Run `just thumbnail` to generate thumbnails for the docs.
 To make a release, make a `v1.x.x` version tag and push it to GitHub.

 Versioning does not adhere to SemVer, and instead uses [Pride Versioning](https://pridever.org/).

+### Changelog

+- v1.1.0
+    - improve line breaks on math and theorem environments
+    - `style` option, and sans-serif style
+    - style code blocks
+    - other miscellaneous style changes